Who invented the hamburger? There are many claimants, and no clear answer. We weigh the most likely contenders.

 - 'The New York Times', 1873

-Cheap, easy to prepare, and tasty, the dish caught on quickly again.
+Cheap, easy to prepare, and tasty, the dish again proved popular.
 By the 1880s, Hamburg Steaks were well established on the east coast of America, and could be found on the menu of most diners and cafes.

 But, something strange was happening to the name; it had somehow gone from 'Hamburg', to 'Hamburger':